Nexmo/nexmo-developer/_tutorials/real-time-feed.md

 ## Generic client

-Currently Nexmo does not officially support Messages and Dispatch API in the Python client library, but our REST API is supported and the [Python code is provided](https://github.com/nexmo-community/messages-api-real-time-feed/blob/master/Client/Client.py) in the project for you in a reusable class.
+Currently Nexmo does not officially support Messages and Dispatch API in the Python client library, but our REST API is supported (Beta) and the [Python code is provided](https://github.com/nexmo-community/messages-api-real-time-feed/blob/master/Client/Client.py) in the project for you in a reusable class.
 This class allows sending of a message using the Messages API to any of its supported channels.
-The code is worth taking a quick look at some of the code:
+The code is worth taking a quick look at:

 ``` python
     def send_message (self, channel_type, sender, recipient, msg):